openstack/ironic/doc/source/install/refarch/common.rst

     manages them by writing files to their root directories.

   * If serial console is used, the conductor launches console processes locally.
-If the nova-serialproxy service (part of the Compute service) it used, it has to be able to reach them.
+If the ``nova-serialproxy`` service (part of the Compute service) is used, it has to be able to reach the conductors.
 Otherwise, they have to be directly accessible by the users.

-  * There has to be mutual connectivity between the conductor and the nodes being deployed or cleaned.
+  * There must be mutual connectivity between the conductor and the nodes being deployed or cleaned.
 See Networking_ for details.

 * The provisioning ramdisk which runs the ``ironic-python-agent`` service on start up.

   .. warning::
-    The ``ironic-python-agent`` service is not intended to be used anywhere other than a provisioning/cleaning ramdisk.
+    The ``ironic-python-agent`` service is not intended to be used or executed anywhere other than a provisioning/cleaning ramdisk.

 Hardware and drivers
 --------------------